Vicg853/VIcg853/README.md

 <br/>

-I'm an 18-year-old, that codes since he's 12 and loves anything related to Computer Science 🥰, Music (of literally any kind, I just love, listening to it), spending time with friends and playing MSFS 2020 (I would love to get a pilot's license✈️)<br/>
+I'm an 19-year-old, that codes since he's 12, is passionate to anything related to Computer Science 🥰, Music (literally any genre, I just love, listening to it), spending time with friends and planes (I would love to get a pilot's license✈️, but for the moment MSFS 2020 does the job)<br/>
-I like to think developers are the wizards of today's world 🪄🪄💻

 <br/>